Laura Gilpin: Life

 Gilpin was the daughter of Frank Gilpin and Emma Miller.
 Frank was a cattle rancher from Philadelphia, while Emma grew up in St. Louis and Chicago.
 Although Emma moved to Colorado to be with her husband, she longed for the more cultured surroundings of big cities.
 When Gilpin was born, her parents had to travel to a home in Austin Bluffs, some 65 mi from their ranch at Horse Creek because this was the location that was closest to a doctor.
 As this was her first child Mrs. Gilpin wanted to ensure the safety of her daughter in any way possible.

 Gilpin enjoyed exploring the outdoors as a child, and her father encouraged her to go camping and hiking in the Colorado landscape.
 Gilpin's father took several jobs during her childhood, and in 1902 he moved to Durango, Mexico to manage a mine.
 Several months after he moved there Gilpin's mother joined him, leaving their two children (Laura and her brother) in the care of the directors of Gilpin's school, Mr. and Mrs. William Stark.

 In 1903, for her twelfth birthday, Gilpin received a Kodak Brownie Camera (and later received a developing tank for Christmas).
 Gilpin used this camera incessantly for several years.
 She considered the year 1904 to be a very important point in her life.
 During this year, Gilpin's mother sent her to visit her closest friend and Gilpin's namesake, Laura Perry, in St. Louis.
 Gilpin was there during the great Louisiana Purchase Exposition.
 Perry was blind, and it was Gilpin's task to describe every exhibit to her in detail.
 They visited the fair every other day for a month, and she later said "The experience taught me the kind of observation I would have never learned otherwise."

-Gilpin's mother encouraged her at an early age to study music, and she was educated at eastern boarding schools, including the New England Conservatory of Music, from 1904–1908.
+Gilpin's mother encouraged her at an early age to study music, and she was educated at eastern boarding schools, including the New England Conservatory of Music, from 1904 to 1908.
 On her first trip to the East her mother took her to New York to have her portrait taken by well-known photographer Gertrude Käsebier.
 Later when she decided to become a photographer, Gilpin asked Käsebier to be her mentor.
 Over the years they developed a lifelong friendship.